rules-dotnext/rules_dotnet/docs/README.md

 ### Installation

-The minimal supported Bazel version is: 5.3.0
+The minimal supported Bazel version is 7.0.0 and bzlmod has to enabled.

 From the release you wish to use: https://github.com/bazelbuild/rules_dotnet/releases copy the WORKSPACE snippet into your WORKSPACE file.